-This project was seeded by Vision Motueka following the findings of the Motueka 2030 consultation process, as a high priority initiative for the future of the town.
+Although this event is now organised and managed by (separate) Kai Fest Trust, this project was seeded by Vision Motueka following the findings of the Motueka 2030 consultation process, as a high priority initiative for the future of the town.
 A Motueka harvest festival has been the wish of many people over many years, so we decided to do the work to make sure it happened.

 It started out in Spring 2015 with contacts made with a variety of businesses and organisations that have a special interest in local food and events - orchardists, food sustainability, iwi, tourism, retailers etc.